North American F-86 Sabre: Deployment of MiGs and Sabres

 The needs of combat operations balanced against the need to maintain an adequate force structure in Western Europe led to the conversion of the 51st Fighter-Interceptor Wing from the F-80 to the F-86 in December 1951.
 Two fighter-bomber wings, the 8th and 18th, converted to the F-86F in the spring of 1953.
-No. 2 Squadron, South African Air Force (SAAF) also distinguished itself flying F-86s in Korea as part of the 18 FBW.
+No. 2 Squadron, South African Air Force also distinguished itself flying F-86s in Korea as part of the 18 FBW.